yig/graphics101-raycasting/README.md

 * Add your code to `camera.cpp`, `scene.cpp`, and `shape.cpp`.

 * Build and run and test that it is working correctly.
-Qt Creator has a great debugger interface.
+Qt Creator, Visual Studio, and Xcode all have great debugger interfaces.

 * Check your work with the command line tests by running `ctest --verbose` (or `ctest --verbose -C Debug` if that doesn't work).
 This will test whether your `Camera` and `Scene` classes are working correctly.
 If your `Camera` and `Scene` classes are not working correctly, nothing will render correctly for the autograder.